Steady state Ab-initio Theory of Lasers with Injected Signals: Derivation of I-SALT

 We will solve these coupled equations by non-linear iteration after expanding the solutions in a non-Hermitian basis set with the appropriate boundary conditions.
 For the lasing modes, $\Psi_\mu$, this set is the same TCF states used in SALT, which satisfy,

-where we refer to $u_n(x; \omega)$ and $\eta_n (\omega)$ as the TCF eigenvectors and eigenvalues respectively and for simplicity we have written the outgoing boundary condition for a one-sided cavity with a perfect mirror at the origin.
-Note that $\{\eta_n (\omega)\}$ is generically complex and can be thought of as the set of values of the gain medium susceptibility which lead to lasing, i.e.\ for which a solution for purely outgoing real wavevector exists.
-Thus the lasing thresholds in the absence of input signals are obtained by varying $\omega$ in the TCF equation until a frequency, $\omega_\mu$, is found at which $\eta_n (\omega_\mu) = d_0\gamma_\perp/(\omega_\mu - \omega_a + i \gamma_\perp)$.
-The $\{ u_n (x;\omega_\mu)\}$ then form an efficient basis set for finding the {\it non-linear} solutions above threshold because at the first lasing threshold, the lasing mode is just a single TCF state, and above threshold only a small number of TCFs are needed to converge to the non-linear solution of the SALT equations.
+where we refer to $u_n(x; \omega)$ and $\eta_n (\omega)$ as the TCF eigenvectors and eigenvalues respectively and we have written the outgoing boundary condition explicitly for a one-sided cavity with a perfect mirror at the origin of the type we study below.
+The general outgoing boundary conditions is expressed differently for different geometries, but is well known.
+Note that $\{\eta_n (\omega)\}$ is generically complex and can be thought of as the set of values of the gain medium susceptibility which lead to lasing at frequency $\omega$, i.e.\ for which a solution for purely outgoing real wavevector exists \cite{ge10}.
+In this basis the lasing mode is written as